Heather Rastovac

 Iran, Tajikistan, Kurdistan, Afghanistan, and Uzbekistan.

-She engages in extensive studies of Near Eastern cultures, languages, arts, music, poetry, religion and women's issues.
+Heather engages in extensive studies of Near Eastern cultures, languages, arts, music, poetry, religions and politics.
 In June 2008, she received her Bachelor's degree in Near Eastern Languages and Civilizations (focusing on Persian language) with minors in Dance and Anthropology from the University of Washington.
-In August 2009, she will begin a PhD program in UC Berkeley's department of Theater, Dance and Performance Studies (http://ls.berkeley.edu/dept/theater/AboutUs/index-about.html).
+In August 2009, she began her doctoral studies in UC Berkeley's department of Theater, Dance and Performance Studies (http://ls.berkeley.edu/dept/theater/AboutUs/index-about.html).
 Heather has traveled extensively and has visited Tajikistan, Afghanistan, Morocco, Tunisia, Turkey, India and several countries in the Mediterranean for dance, language and cultural studies.